JoskenGan/A-Comparative-Study-On-Facial-Emotion-Recognition/README.md

 # Proposed Method's Accuracy

 TABLE below is a summary of the performance of the proposed methods across different datasets.
 Proposed Custom ResNet and Custom XceptionNet achieved 100% accuracy on the CK dataset.
 For the FER aligned dataset, the DenseNet121 model, that was pre-trained came up with an accuracy of 0.7318, improving to 0.7763 when combined with the CK dataset.
 The pre-trained DenseNet121 model obtained 0.8488 accuracy on RAF-DB and 0.6304 on AffectNet.
-These results showed that the proposed method had the highest accuracy among the others, which showed that it was effective in face emotion recognition tasks across different datasets.

 ![image](https://github.com/JoskenGan/A-Comparative-Study-On-Facial-Emotion-Recognition/assets/168083511/06e1d6b4-1186-4c30-be62-cfb0e61bb8ca)